martonban/VibeJSON/README.md

-# SpaceOS
+# VibeJSON
-A simple 3D game in C++ practising imGUI
+A simple ImGui and a nlohmann::json demo application